aglee/ModeTrainer/README.md

 ### Customization
 - **Adjust Root Note**: Use the "Root" slider to change the starting pitch
 - **Change Speed**: Use the "Speed" slider (0.5x-3.0x) to adjust playback tempo
-- **Select Pattern**: Choose from Ascending, Descending, Ascending by Thirds, Descending by Thirds, or Random
+- **Select Pattern**: Choose from Ascending, Descending, Thirds Ascending, Thirds Descending, or Random
 - **Enable Randomization**: Check boxes to randomize button order and/or root pitch for advanced training

 ### Training Progression